tiberiusferreira/blog/content/posts/backprop_designing_pytorch_like_library_in_rust.md

-Crossing this barrier is a challenge since the C++ part is normally distributed as a binary, but even if one downloaded the source code, crossing this barrier is a challenge, both for my IDE and me (shifting the mental model from one language to the other).
+Crossing this barrier is a challenge since the C++ part is normally distributed as a binary, but even if one downloaded the source code, it is hard for both me and my IDE to jump between languages.
+It requires shifting the mental model from one language to the other.

 I have also grown very accustomed to the my IDE and compiler working together providing both great autocomplete and catching most of my mistakes before or during compilation.